An asymptotic distribution theory for Eulerian recurrences with applications: Introduction

 with $P_0(v)=1$, where $P_n(v)=\sum_{0\le k\le n}\eulerian{n}{k}v^k$.
 In terms of the coefficients, this recurrence translates into

 with $\eulerian{n}{k}=0$ for $k<0$ or $k\ge n$ except that $\eulerian{0}{0}:=1$.
 We extend the recurrence \eqref{A173018} by considering the more general \emph{Eulerian recurrence}

 with $P_0(v)$, $\alpha(v), \beta(v)$ and $\gamma(v)$ given (they are often but not limited to polynomials).
 We are concerned with the limiting distribution of the coefficients of $P_n(v)$ for large $n$ when the coefficients are nonnegative.
 Both normal and non-normal limit laws will be mostly derived by the \emph{method of moments} under varying $\alpha(v), \beta(v)$ and $\gamma(v)$.
 While the extension \eqref{Pnv-general} seems straightforward, the study of the limit laws is justified by the large number of applications and various extensions.
-We will also solve the corresponding partial differential equation (PDE) satisfied by the exponential generating function (EGF) of $P_n$ whenever possible, and show how the use of EGFs largely simplifies the classification of the large number of examples we collected, as well as the finer \emph{approximation theorems} the complex analysis leads to, in addition to the quick \emph{limit theorems} offered by the method of moments.
+We will also solve the corresponding partial differential equation (PDE) satisfied by the exponential generating function (EGF) of $P_n$ whenever possible, and show how the use of EGFs largely simplifies the classification of the extensive list of examples we compiled, as well as the finer \emph{approximation theorems} established by the complex analysis, in addition to the quick \emph{limit theorems} offered by the method of moments.

 The history of Eulerian numbers is notably marked by many \emph{rediscoveries} of previously known results, often in different guises, which is indicative of their importance and usefulness.
 In particular, Carlitz pointed out in his 1959 paper \cite{Carlitz1958} that ``\emph{an examination of Mathematical Reviews for the past ten years will indicate that they [Eulerian numbers and polynomials] have been frequently rediscovered.}'' Later Schoenberg \cite[p.\ 22]{Schoenberg1973} even described in his book on spline interpolation that ``\emph{[Eulerian-Frobenius polynomials] were rediscovered more recently by nearly everyone working on spline interpolation.}'' We will give a simple synthesis of the approaches used in the literature capable of establishing the asymptotic normality of the Eulerian numbers, showing partly why rediscoveries are common.
-We do not aim to be exhaustive in this collection of approaches (very difficult due to the large literature), but will rather content ourselves with a methodological and comparative discussion.
+We do not aim to be exhaustive in this synthesis of approaches (very difficult due to the large literature), but will rather content ourselves with a methodological and comparative discussion.

 In addition to their first appearance in series summation or successive differentiation